Do Go On - 400 - The Millennium Dome Heist

 The money zone.

-like we've just entered the money zone.
+Welcome back to the people of the base, like, we've just entered the money zone.

-Fuck yeah, you have.
+Fuck, yeah, you have.

 The money zone.